-This is a MAJOR RELEASE.
+V2.2 was a MAJOR RELEASE.
 The entire form and lift drag force formulae have been re-written.

 Also Checkout The Users Guide

 Mooring Design and Dynamics is a set of MATLAB routines to assist in the design and evaluation of single point oceanographic moorings, mooring data, and towed body apparatus.
 Both surface (including "S" moorings) and sub-surface moorings can be designed and evaluated using a set of graphic user interfaces and a preliminary database of components.
-The package allows the user to design and evaluate the dynamics of oceanographic moorings under the influence of time dependent 3 dimensional currents by solving a set of force balance equations in order to determine the spatial position of each mooring element relative to the anchor.
+The package allows the user to design and evaluate the dynamics of oceanographic moorings under the influence of time dependent (slowly varrying) 3 dimensional currents by solving a set of static force balance equations in order to determine the tension and spatial position of each mooring element relative to the anchor.
 Once a mooring has been constructed using the MD&D set of programs, the position of each mooring element within a time dependent 3 dimensional sheared current [i.e. U(z,t), V(z,t), and W(z,t)] is calculated by solving for the balance of forces acting on it.
 The towed body problem is also included, such that the depth and wire lengths for specific tow configureations can be predicted.
 Mooring and Towed Body elements may include current meters, in- line floats, thermistor chains, acoustic releases, etc., each with a specified weight(buoyancy), shape, and effective fluid dynamic drag.
 The component information is saved within an easily accessible database to aid in the rapid design and reconfiguration of moorings and towed bodies.
 Wire, rope, and chain segments are divided into multiple "hinged" pieces, so that the shape of the mooring and towed line will realistically represent a sub-surface, surface mooring, or towed body under the influence of a sheared currents.
 For the Towed body problem, both the currents and ship velocity can be set for complex cross flow operations.

 The Users Guide [now published in Marine Models Online , Vol(1), pp 103-157], describes the features and capabilities of the programs, and can be downloaded in either HTML or PDF fotmats.
 The Users Guide and programs are posted on the web as zipped/compressed files accessable from MD&D Download Page.
 The HTML Users Guide can be installed locally to provide on-line help (from within MATLAB) to the many features and capabilities included in MD&D. If installed into /matlab/help/local/mdd/* it can be accessed from the MATLAB command prompt by typing "mdd".
 The old help file is still included with the MD&D programs.